 When do Christening happen at Holy Trinity?

-We offer three different times for Christenings on the third Sunday of each month - 10am at our regular service of Holy Communion - 11:30am at 'gather' our cafe style service in the community hall - or at 2pm at a shorter separate service in church.
-We have limits on the number of people we can accommodate in church and the summer months are always busy, so to avoid disappointment please plan early.
+We offer Christenings on the third Sunday of each month at 2pm at a short service in church.
+We have limits on the number of people we can accommodate and the summer months are always busy, so to avoid disappointment please plan early.

 How much does it cost?